dastasoft/javascript_katas/README.md

 ## Motivation

 Doing javascript challenges will sharp my knowledge of the language, algorithmic thinking and let me to implement simple testing and some other cool stuff.
-Furthermore can be a good way to prepare a tech interview, for that check the [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook).
+Furthermore can be a good way to prepare a tech interview, if this is your main goal check the [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook).

-It's also a good change of being better doing english written documentation.
+It's also a good chance of being better doing english written documentation.

 ## Goals